chriseteka/aviron/README.md

 **Realtime File Processor**

-The *RealtimeFileProcessor* orchestrates the file watcher and a file watcher queue to deliver file scan events to an AV client.
-It applies optimizations to file watching events on deleted files and it helps keeping the scan pipeline safe and sound even if the pipeline is overrun by file watching events and the AV scanner is too slow process all the scan jobs fast enough.
+The *RealtimeFileProcessor* coordinates the file watcher and its event queue to deliver file scan events to an AV client.
+It applies optimizations for handling file watch events on deleted files and helps maintain the stability of the scanning pipeline, even when it’s overwhelmed by a high volume of events or when the AV scanner is too slow to keep up with the scan jobs.